mcknasty/d3-workshop-playground/README.md

 This is a class I took on D3.js.
 It was a great refesher and I learned some new topics.
+The instructor actually provided some of the framework, but as excercise we were to build out charts.
+There are two more I need to complete for homework.

 # D3 Workshop - Analytics Dashboard